mdechiaro/vctools/README.md

   - Generate a HTML5 console url from the command-line
   - Query various information useful for building new VMs, such as datastores, networks, folders.
   - Upload local ISOs to remote datastores
-  - Mount ISOs
+  - Mount and Unmount ISOs

 Dependencies:
   - Python 2.6+
   - python-argparse
   - python-requests
   - python-yaml
   - pyVmomi

 Usage: